-Also by the time I was a student, a lot of the tall sandstone buildings had been pulled down to make way for tower blocks.
+By the time I was a student in the late '70s, a lot of the tall sandstone buildings had been pulled down to make way for tower blocks.
 Back then they were the new shiny future, taking the people out of the Victorian ghettos and into the present day.

 Fast forward to the present day and there are all new ghettos.
 The tower blocks are ruled by drug gangs and pimps.
 Meanwhile there have been many attempts to gentrify the city centre, with designer shops being built in old warehouses, with docklands developments building expensive apartments where sailors used to get services from hard faced girls, and with shiny, trendy bars full of glossy expensively dressed bankers.

 And underneath it all the old Glasgow still lies, slumbering, a dreaming god waiting for the stars to be right again.
 It can be found in the places where Derek walks, in bars untouched by time, in the closes of tenement buildings that carry the memories of past glories, and in the voices of older men and women who travel through the modernity unseen, impervious to its charms.